develprr/metamatic-router/README.md

-# The Metamatic Router
+# The Metamatic™ Router

-A router extension to Metamatic state management framework.
+A router extension to Metamatic™ state management framework.

 ## Contents
 * [Introduction](#introduction)